nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 }
 ```

 In React, when we grab data from external sources to be used in our app, we need to store that information.
-Typically, we stored it in our component's state.
+Typically, we store it in our component's state.

 Let's prepare our state to receive some book data and tell our `render` method what to do with the books data once we've got it: